 In February 2014, our two year old daughter, Adalee, suffered an ischemic stroke on the left side of her brain while we were on a family ski trip in Park City, Utah.
 Out of the blue, with no pre-existing conditions, we found ourselves a thousand miles away from home in a Pediatric Intensive Care Unit with our baby girl.
 Adalee lost her ability to use the entire right side of her little body.
 Adalee’s face was paralyzed on one side, and she lost her ability to speak, walk, and move her right arm, hand, and fingers.
 For three days the team of pediatric doctors performed a series of tests to find out why Adalee had suffered a stroke.
 After reviewing her veins, blood, and heart the doctors could not find the reason of her “acute situation”, but ruled that her stroke was caused by “The Perfect Storm”.
 In order for this to occur there were a handful of factors that had to come together in just the right way, and at just the right time, to result in this life threatening situation.
 We were told that not finding the origin is good, and so much better than having a disease or problem with a major organ.
 We learned to take this as good news, yet Adalee’s little body was still left debilitated.
 The wake of destruction had left its damage.

 The first few hours in the emergency room of the children’s hospital were a whirlwind.
-As the team of nurses and doctors whisked my child away to get an MRI, I stood facing a dark, empty corridor in the ER.
-My heart felt like a heavy bowling ball pressing down on my chest, and my stomach was a ball of knots being quartered and pulled in four different directions.
+As the team of nurses and doctors whisked my child away, I stood facing a dark, empty corridor.
+My heart felt like a heavy bowling ball pressing down on my chest, and my stomach was a ball of knots being pulled in different directions.
 For the first time in hours, I was able to stop and think about what was taking place.